 If you need help with publishing or are interested in using the brokering service, please contact the ELIXIR Norway help desk.

 The Marine Metagenomics Portal (MMP) provides you with high-quality curated and freely accessible microbial genomics and metagenomics resources.
-Through MMP you can access the The Marine reference databases (MarRef), Marine Genome Database (MarDb), (MarFun), and (SalDB) contextual databases.
-They are built by aggregating data from a number of publicly available sequence, taxonomy and literature databases in a semi-automatic fashion.
+Through MMP you can access the The Marine reference databases (MarRef), Marine Genome Database (MarDb), (MarFun; database for marine fungi genomes), and (SalDB; salmon specific database of genome sequenced prokaryotes) databases.
+They are built by aggregating data from a number of publicly available sequences, taxonomy and literature databases in a semi-automatic fashion.
 Other databases or resources such as bacterial diversity and culture collections databases, web mapping service and ontology databases are used extensively for curation of metadata.
-At present the MarRef contains nearly 1,000 complete microbial genomes, and MarDB hosts more than 13,000 non-complete genomes.
+At present the MarRef contains nearly 1000 complete microbial genomes, and MarDB hosts more than 13,000 non-complete genomes.
 The MAR database entries are cross-referenced with ENA and the World Register of Marine Species (WoRMS).
-You can read more about the Mar databases here.
+To read more about the Mar databases, click here.

 Relevant tools and resourcesSkip tool table